tjaracas/dialcheap/exampleSite/content/english/blog/endpoints.md

     Password = Use presented randpom password or fill out your own password Caller ID = Put the number that you like the receiving caller to see.
 Use format like 59996613109

 ### STEP-4 : Your Cloud Endpoint has been created.
 You can now connect any VoIP endpoint using the data found in your endpoint's setting.
-You can Edit and modify values or activate Voice Mail.
+You can Edit and Modify values or activate Voice Mail.
 You also may Install Grandstream Lite on your smartphone and configure a smartphone using QR code.

 ![](/images/readyendpoint.webp)